 The South Whitley Community Public Library (hereafter called SWCPL) is a vital component of the community and provides information, programs, materials, and resources to foster lifelong learning and enjoyment.
 Through technology SWCPL enables patrons to access information beyond the confines of its own collection.
 Use of this technology, as with all library services and materials, is a privilege and not a right.
+When using the SWCPL Wi-Fi or wired connections, patrons are expected to adhere to all local, state and federal laws.
 Misuse of library hardware or software may result in loss of library privileges, legal action, or both.

 General Internet and Computer Use

 Users must read the Computer/Internet Policy before using the public computers for the first time.

 Public computers are available on a first-come-first-served basis.
 There are no time restrictions on computer use, however in periods of high demand patrons may be asked to limit their usage so that others may use the computers.

 Children under the age of 7 must be accompanied by a parent or guardian when using SWCPL computers.

 Printed items cost 20 cents per page.
 Patrons must pay for all pages printed so it is strongly recommended patrons review the Print Preview window before printing.

 SWCPL computers are not to be used for cyber-bullying or to create, view, transmit, print, or otherwise distribute pornographic, obscene, sexually explicit, racist, sexist, or homophobic materials.

 No user shall transmit any communication where the meaning of the message or its transmission or distribution would violate any applicable law or regulation, or would likely be highly offensive to the recipient or recipients.